damccollum/CyberSecurity-Project-1/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
--Web-1 (10.0.0.5)
+- Web-1 (10.0.0.5)
--Web-2 (10.0.0.6)
+- Web-2 (10.0.0.6)

 We have installed the following Beats on these machines:
--Filebeat
+- Filebeat
--Metricbeat
+- Metricbeat

 These Beats allow us to collect the following information from each machine:
--Filebeat monitors for changes made to files and sends logs of the changes to the ELK server.
+- Filebeat monitors for changes made to files and sends logs of the changes to the ELK server.
--Metricbeat collects metrics from services and the operating system on the network and sends logs to the ELK server.
+- Metricbeat collects metrics from services and the operating system on the network and sends logs to the ELK server.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: